quasarframework/quasar-framework.org/source/components/layout-overview.md

   </div>
   ```

 7. You can create Modals with Layout templates for great effect.
 Read about [Modals](/components/modal.html).
-Goes great with `*.vue` files.

 8. You can make navigation Tabs work great with Vue Router if you register the routes correctly and specify `v-link` directive on each Tab.
 Read more about Tabs [here](/components/tabs.html).